Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Preliminaries on

 A \emph{one-edge} splitting of $G$ is a splitting of $G$ that contains a single orbit of edges.

-\paragraph*{Free splittings and Grushko deformation spaces.} A \emph{free splitting} of $G$ is a splitting of $G$ whose edge stabilizers are all trivial.
+\paragraph*{Free splittings and $\Zmax$-splittings.} A \emph{free splitting} of $G$ is a splitting of $G$ whose edge stabilizers are all trivial.

-Given a collection $\calf$ of conjugacy classes of subgroups of $G$, a \emph{Grushko splitting} of $G$ relative to $\calf$ is a free splitting $S$ of $G$ relative to $\calf$ which is maximal for domination.
+Given a collection $\calf$ of conjugacy classes of subgroups of $G$, a \emph{Grushko splitting} of $G$ relative to $\calf$ (or a \emph{Grushko $(G,\calf)$-splitting}) is a free splitting $S$ of $G$ relative to $\calf$ which is maximal for domination \cite{Grushko}, \cite[\S 3.2]{GL-jsj}.
+If $G$ is finitely generated, or even finitely generated relative to a finite collection of subgroups $\calf$, then a Grushko splitting of $G$ relative to $\calf$ exists by Grushko theorem.
+In particular, if $S$ is a splitting of a finitely generated group $G$, for any vertex $v\in S$, since $G_v$ is finitely generated relative to $\Inc_v$, there exists a $(G_v,\Inc_v)$-Grushko splitting.
 Any two such splittings are in the same deformation space.
-The set of all Grushko splittings of $G$ relative to $\calf$ is called the \emph{Grushko deformation space} of $G$ relative to $\calf$.
+A \emph{Grushko factor} of a group $G$ relative to a collection of subgroups $\calf$ is a vertex stabilizer in any Grushko $(G,\calf)$-splitting.

-\paragraph*{$\Zmax$-splittings.} A \emph{$\Zmax$-splitting} of $F_N$ is a splitting of $F_N$ in which all edge stabilizers are infinite cyclic and root-closed.
+A \emph{$\Zmax$-splitting} of $F_N$ is a splitting of $F_N$ in which all edge stabilizers are infinite cyclic and root-closed.
 The following lemma follows for instance from \cite{BF91}.

 \begin{lemma} There is a bound, only depending on $N$, on the number of orbits of edges of a $\Zmax$-splitting of $F_N$ with no vertex of valence $2$. \end{lemma}

 We mention that given a splitting $S$ of $F_N$ with non-trivial cyclic edge stabilizers, one can construct a canonical $\Zmax$-splitting $S_{\Zmax}$ as follows.